-Shield Engineering has spent over three decades working with the varied soils of the southeast.
+Shield Engineering has spent over three decades working with the various soils of the Southeast to accomplish the goals of every project.
 Our services include geotechnical engineering, subsurface stabilization, retaining wall design, and myriad other disciplines that are affected by soil type and soil structure.

 Soils originate from a combination of parent material, climate, and topography.
-Here in the southeast where many of Shield Engineering’s projects are located, soil can be drastically different from one site to the next and in fact, even from one acre to the next.
+Here in the southeastern United States, where many of Shield Engineering’s projects are located, soil can be drastically different from one site to the next.
+In fact, even from one acre to the next can vary greatly.

 Parent Materials of the Southeast